PyJobShop

 Name of the machine.

-A renewable resource that replenishes its capacity after each task completion.
+A resource that replenishes its capacity after each task completion.

 Parameters: